PhD in Latin American Studies

 - improving your academic writing in Spanish (for conferences and journal publications)

-CLAS's own training provision is complemented and augmented by that available to all students within the School of Humanities and Social Sciences (HSS), of which CLAS is a part.
-HSS provides an array of training and development programmes, with a emphasis on transferable skills for those students who wish to consider careers beyond academia.
+CLAS's own training provision is complemented and augmented by a very wide range of skills training sessions offered by the University, which include research skills, IT, personal development, communication skills and careers advice.
 Bursaries are available for those wishing to take language courses, and CLAS is currently able to offer specialist in-house training in Brazilian Portuguese.
 Whatever your future aspirations, you will be encouraged, if you wish, to take the opportunity to gain valuable teaching experience during your time here, in the form of small group supervisions and/or lectures.

 A number of our PhD students are successful in obtaining full funding with scholarships from the Arts and Humanities Research Council, Gates Cambridge, the Cambridge Commonwealth, European & International Trust and other funding bodies.
 CLAS is also a member of the AHRC Doctoral Training Partnership Scheme and, as such, is able to consider applicants for AHRC funding.